WAS - LHR

 See more direct flights

-Top 5 airlines serving from Washington, D.C. to Heathrow
+Reviews of the top 4 airlines flying from Washington, D.C. to Heathrow

 See real verified KAYAK customer reviews for airlines flying from Washington, D.C. to London.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.